-Falcon Oil & Gas Australia Limited (the "'Company" or "Falcon Australia") is domiciled in Australia at Suite 4 Level 10, 3 Spring Street, Sydney, NSW 2000, Australia.
+Falcon Oil & Gas Australia Limited (the "Company" or "Falcon Australia") is domiciled in Australia at Suite 402 Level 4, 3 Spring Street, Sydney, NSW 2000, Australia.
 The Company was incorporated on 21 August 2008.
 The Company is a for - profit entity and primarily is involved in oil and gas exploration.
 The parent entity, owning 98.1% of Falcon Australia is Falcon Oil & Gas Limited ("Falcon"), a Canadian entity.

-Falcon is incorporated in British Columbia, Canada and headquartered in Dublin, Ireland with a technical team based in Budapest, Hungary.
-Falcon's Common Shares are traded on Toronto's TSX Venture Exchange ("TSX-V") (symbol: FO.V); AlM, a market operated by the London Stock Exchange (symbol: FOG) and ESM, a market regulated by the Irish Stock Exchange (symbol: FAC).
+Falcon is incorporated in British Columbia, Canada and headquartered in Dublin, Ireland.
+Falcon's Common Shares are traded on Toronto's TSX Venture Exchange ("TSX-V") (symbol: FO.V); AIM, a market operated by the London Stock Exchange (symbol: FOG) and ESM, a market regulated by the Irish Stock Exchange (symbol: FAC).